 - Retirement Services.
 The DAC amortization period is typically 20 years for the deferred annuities, although most of the DAC amortization occurs within the first 10 years because the EGPs are highest during that period.
 It is common for deferred annuity policies to lapse after the surrender charge period expires. - Income Annuities.
-The DAC amortization period for SPIAs, including structured settlement annuities, is the benefit payment period.
-The benefit payment periods vary by policy; however, most benefits are paid within 80 years of contract issue. - Individual.
+The DAC amortization period for SPIAs, including structured settlement annuities, is the benefit payment period, which ranges from 5 to 100 years. - Individual.
 The DAC amortization period related to universal life and variable life policies is typically 25 years and 20 years, respectively.
 DAC amortization related to our term life insurance policies is the premium paying period, which ranges from 10 to 30 years.

-To determine the EGPs, we make assumptions as to lapse and withdrawal rates, expenses, interest margins, mortality experience, long term equity market returns and investment performance.
+To determine the EGPs, we make assumptions as to lapse and withdrawal rates, expenses, interest margins, mortality experience, long term equity market return and investment performance.